rabstolaf/bwsys/01_installing-ubuntu.md

 * Note that the $ is not part of the command you type, and that the command line in your virtual machine also has a $ at the end of the line.

 * The $ generally indicates that you're running commands without root privileges.
-When running commands as root, the command line will generally have a # symbol at the end of the command line.
-While some commands require you to become root, it's best to avoid using root unless necessary, as it becomes a lot easier to break important components of your system.
+While some commands require root priviledges it's best to avoid using them, as this increases risk of damaging important system components. <!-- When running commands as the root user , the command line will generally have a # symbol at the end of the command line.-->

 * To run a command as root, preface your command with the command sudo.
 To see this, first try running this command:
 $ apt update

-* You'll see some errors that include messages like "Permission denied".
-This sort of error message indicates that you might need root privileges to execute the command.
-Sometimes programs will include a message asking "Are you root?" in their error messages if you need to run them as root, but sometimes you'll only see a generic "Permission denied".
-One remedy to this problem is to use the sudo command to run a command as root.
-Try typing the same command as earlier, but with sudo in front:
+* Usually if sudo isn't used, a command will usually let the user know if they need root priviledges via error messages.
+While the most usual one is "Permission denied" there are a few instances of other messages in the error message, such as "Is the user running as root?".

+* In this case, insert sudo at the start of the command, like this:

 $ sudo apt update